 - 3/4 cup club soda

 Beat just until mixed; don’t overbeat.
-You can also add 1/2 cup of chocolate chips and some hemp hulls (or nuts if you can have them).
+You can also add 1/2 cup of carob chips (or chocolate if you can have it) and some hemp hulls (or nuts if you can have them).
 Batter will be very thick.
 Spread evenly in your baking dish and bake for 15-20 minutes or until a toothpick comes out with some crumbs but not raw batter.
 Cool and cut into 9-12 pieces.